XavierHuangWF/efficient-financial-distillation/README.md

 - TinyBERT Twitter

 Legacy evaluation, seed-selection, and plotting scripts are still kept as separate files for reproducibility and comparison.

+Some filenames in the current repository still reflect legacy naming, and the commands above intentionally match the current filenames exactly.

 ---